mii-man/aurorachat/README.md

 I feel like aurorachat and Let's Chat's existences are kind of like Juxt and other miiverse clones, they exist, but they help each other out from time to time.

 (shortly after, I realized there are no remaining miiverse clones 💀)

+Note (from hackertron): I don't really have anything better to do, but I help out virtualle with his projects so I will also be here assisting.
+This doesn't mean I'm working on aurorachat because I "have" to, basically copy and paste Virtualle's note except I don't develop Let's Chat